-For the time being, Coppola called his property "Niebaum-Coppola" and spent 20 years buying back the vineyards of the historic estate and re-establishing it as a winery.
-Finally, in 1995, the castle, the historic winery and vineyards were finally acquired.
-His stated goal was, "The best Californian wine in the world Bordeaux style which one should be able to drink even in one hundred years " .
-From 1978, the meanwhile as cult wine "Rubicon", a red wine from the classic varieties Cabernet Sauvignon, Cabernet Franc and Merlot (must not with the "Rubicon" of the South African Meerlust Estate be confused).
+Coppola initially called his property "Niebaum-Coppola" and spent 20 years buying back the vineyards of the historic property and re-establishing it as a winery.
+It was only in 1995 that the castle, historic winery and vineyards were acquired.
+His stated goal was to “have the best California wine in the world Bordeaux style to make, which you should still be able to drink in a hundred years' .
+From 1978 onwards it was called cult wine designated "Rubicon" produces, a red wine from the classic varieties Cabernet Sauvignon, Cabernet Franc and Merlot (may not with the "Rubicon" of the South African Meerlust Estate be confused).
 Only the very best selected grape material is used for the wine.
-The red wine matures for three years in French oak and two years in the bottle before it is bottled and put on the market.
-He is characterized by a deep dark, almost black color and a bouquet of mint.
+The red wine is aged for three years in French oak and two years in the bottle before being bottled and put on the market.
+It is characterized by a deep dark, almost black color and a bouquet of mint.
 This wine gave the company its new name "Rubicon Estate Winery" in 2006.

-In April 2011, Coppola announced that he had acquired the brand name "Inglenook" from the Wine Group.
-It is solely the sole right to use the name as a new name for the winery instead of "Rubicon Estate Winery"; The Coppola winery does not produce any wine called "Inglenook".
-The flagship “Rubicon” continues to be called that way.
-Silence has been agreed on the financial terms.
-At the same time the famous winemaker Philippe Bascaules (21 years at the Château Margaux ) as Estate Manager and Winemaker at the newly renamed "Inglenook Winery".
-The previously responsible Scott McLeod retired in 2010.
-The coup was referred to as the "rebirth of a historically significant American winery".
-Already in 2007, Copolla acquired the former "Château Sovereign" in the Sonoma County, Here is under Francis Ford Coppola Winery a wide range of different wines produced.
+In April 2011, Coppola announced that he had acquired the Inglenook brand from the Wine Group.
+It is exclusively the sole right to use the name as a new name for the winery instead of "Rubicon Estate Winery"; No wine called "Inglenook" is produced by the Coppola winery.
+The flagship “Rubicon” continues to be called this.
+The parties have agreed not to disclose the financial terms.
+At the same time, the famous wine maker Philippe Bascaules (21 years with Chateau Margaux ) as estate manager and winemaker at the newly renamed "Inglenook Winery".
+The previous responsible Scott McLeod retired in 2010.
+The coup was described as the "rebirth of a historically significant American winery".
+Copolla acquired the former "Château Sovereign" in 2007 Sonoma County, Here is under Francis Ford Coppola Winery produces a wide range of different wines.